 Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to

-- 46) Resources are also known as
+- 46) In economics, resources are also known as

 - A) minerals.

 - B) factories.

 - C) factors of production.

-- D) stocks, bonds, and other financial instruments.
+- D) human capital.

 Learning Outcome: Micro-1: Identify the basic principles of economics and explain how to